 Property developer Gurner has unveiled plans for its $580 million St Kilda Novotel development, with three high-end residential buildings in the works.

 The 5,791sq m Nototel site, was listed earlier this year by Greg Shand’s Barana Group, but was quickly withdrawn from sale when offers failed to meet the expectations of the vendor.

-A partnership was quickly struck up between Shand, Gurner and founding partner of Alecon Group Phil Green who moved to redevelop the site in June.
+A partnership was quickly struck up between Shand, Gurner and founding partner of Alceon Group Phil Green who moved to redevelop the site in June.